ThinkPowerful/API-Automation/README.md

 _@DataProvider_
 This is where the data is supplied to the above @Test, based on the number of rows defined in the respective test scenario sheet in TestData.xlsx file.

-**Note: Every test script java file should extend the properties from BaseTest.java for report initialization.**
+**Note: Every test script java file should extend the properties from BaseTest.java for report initialization etc.**

 # Base URL: http://httpbin.org